tomtomwombat/fastbloom/README.md

 ### Implementation

-`fastbloom` is blazingly fast because it uses L1 cache friendly blocks and efficiently derives many index bits from only one hash per value.
-Compared to traditional implementations, `fastbloom` is 2-5 times faster for small sets of items, and hundreds of times faster for larger item sets.
-In all cases, `fastbloom` maintains competitive false positive rates.
+`fastbloom` is **several times faster** than existing bloomfilters and scales very well with number of hashes per item.
+In all cases, `fastbloom` maintains competitive false positive rates. `fastbloom` is blazingly fast because it uses L1 cache friendly blocks and efficiently derives many index bits from only one hash per value.

 ### Runtime Performance